sofiechan home

 Overall though, I like radical political fiction.
 Hell I even liked atlas shrugged.
 I am bored with yet another dystopian sOciAl CriTiQUe or ZHPL-like moral horror.
 I like to see earnest and sincere attempts at depicting the future the author actually wants and how it might come to be, no matter how insane.
 I may have to write some of my own.

-The J'Accuse people
+The J'Accuse people received

 You must login to post.